 There is so much I could write about running and what it has meant to me over the years.
 The marathon is such an amazing event, everyone wins and everyone has a story about how he or she got there and what they have achieved over and beyond running 26.2 miles.
 As someone once said, “if you want to win a race, run the 100 meters, if you want to EXPERIENCE a race, run the marathon!”.
 Or as Martin said, only two things moves him to tears, a woman giving birth and someone running the marathon!

 I enjoy both the loneliness and the camaraderie of running.
 One the one hand, running totally alone across the South Downs on a beautiful day is an amazing experience.
 I feel close to God, and I feel free and just absorb the beauty of the surrounding countryside.
 My mind unwinds and I don’t notice the fact that I am running.

 However running together with friends and family is an experience that just can’t be beaten.
 Perhaps the most special and memorable runs have been since the children grew up, when we can go out and enjoy the countryside and enjoy each other’s company.
 I appreciate those times most, because it may not always be like this.
 I know that as they go on with their lives, those opportunities may not always be there.
 But whilst they are, I am determined to enjoy the moment and share the experience with them.

-For the record, these are the marathons I have run.
+For the record, these are the marathons I ran:

 New York 2010